whiteshield/EHScripter/README.md

 #Steps - How to use it

 1. Create a docx/odt with some default formatting (like headings, captions)
-2. Convert to Nessus/Burp/Acunetix to markdown with EHScriptor
+2. Convert to Nessus/Burp/Acunetix to markdown with EHScripter
 3. Manually edit the results (if needed)
 4. Add findings like the converted ones
-5. Convert to docx or odt with EHScriptor
+5. Convert to docx or odt with EHScripter
 6. Open result in office and click through the errors ;)
 7. Run the macro (copy it from GUI)
 8. Adjust the styles (numbering of "Headings" and "Source Code" style)